It's true! I passed all three sections of the NCIDQ exam on my first try, 1 week before the due date of my first baby last Spring!

 I felt that I had to register for all three sections of the exams at once.
-If I had to commit to this challenge three times instead of once, I would lose steam and probably take another several years to do it.
-Plus, I knew that finding time to study after the baby was here was not going to happen….for a very long time!
+I knew if I had to register for the exams separately at some point down the road, I would lose steam and probably take another several years to complete the whole process Plus, I knew that finding time to study after the baby was here was not going to happen….for a very long time!

-I realize that this strategy may not work for everyone, and even freaks out a lot you.
-It is slightly ludicrous, but again, it was the best way to motivate myself.
-If you can relate even a little to where I’m coming from, and are willing to commit, you can do this too!
+I realize that this strategy may not work for everyone, and it might even freak you out a little – but it was the best way for me to motivate myself.
+Even if you don’t “go for broke” the way I did, you can still learn from my experience!
+If you are willing to commit, you can do this too!

 Qpractice to the Rescue

-So, I had only a limited idea of how to go about studying for the exam.
-I did have the advice of only one colleague at work that had passed the exam several years earlier.
-I thought that I would just sign up for one of those 3 day intensive workshops to help with the practicum prep, and I could just study for the multiple choice on my own.
+I had only a limited idea of how to go about studying for the exam.
+The only advice I had was from one colleague at work who had passed the exam several years earlier.
+I thought I would just sign up for one of those 3-day intensive workshops to help with the practicum prep, and I could just study for the multiple choice on my own.

-I don’t remember how I found Qpractice, but I do remember that I instantly knew it was the best choice for me.
-I loved how there was a study schedule provided for me, but I was able to tailor it to my lifestyle and schedule.
+When I found Qpractice, I instantly knew it was the best choice for me.
+I loved how there was a study schedule provided for me, and I was able to tailor it to my lifestyle and schedule.
 I found myself getting excited to start studying now that I knew I had an amazing system of support.

-Make a calendar.
-If you're going to study for all three sections at once you’re going to have to be extremely organized.
-The best advice I can give you is to look over the study guides and schedule that Qpractice gives you for each exam section.
-Then combine them into a master schedule that works for your specific lifestyle and learning style.
+If you're going to study for all three sections at once, you’ll need to be extremely organized.
+Look over the study guides and the study schedule that Qpractice gives you for each exam section, then combine them into a master schedule that works for your specific lifestyle and learning style.

 For example, I wanted to make sure that I completed the reading and practice tests for the IDFX and IDPX prior to studying for the PRAC.
 That's just how MY brain works.
 I needed to know that I had a strong foundation of knowledge before having to apply it to the practicum.
 So I took the study guides from Qpractice and created a hand-written version that I kept in my study folder.